The Weird Beauty of Scream Town

 “Scared”—more so than “surprised” or “laughing”—is a vulnerable place to put someone.
 Understandable, then, why some might enter the gargoyle-sentineled gates of Scream Town with a degree of cynicism.
 I, for example, didn’t enjoy scary things as a kid.
 Back at the State Fair, I could have invented that romantic tableau to create distance.
 More like a movie scene, it raised a fourth wall against interaction.

-Today, I’ve changed my mind.
-Horror's a vacation to the primal, fear something I recommend chicly to friends.
+Today, though, I’ve changed my mind.
+Fear is something I recommend chicly to friends.
 “Oh, yes,” we say, “it was terrifying!”
 We know, as children, that indulging this curiosity expands the imagination into frightening new spaces.
 And as adults, that's exactly the point: to escape from the safe and mundane, from everywhere we’ve already been.

 The denizens of Scream Town who hang around the square have their twisted origin stories memorized.
 They’re grim, yes, but also possess lunch-break nonchalance, as if the grotesque were part of their day-to-day.
 A socialite woman’s fur coat still looks bloody from skinning.
 This year’s “mayor” resembles the clown from the most recent It movie.
 He stands just outside a tall cage, where you can pay $5 to spend five minutes alone with him.
 He draws in a small group of girls, and, moments later, they scatter from him like geese.
 Whoever he is, he’s nailing the scratchy voice.
 Meanwhile, his wife, looming, wears a mask similar to the wan face of the widowed bride in the Insidious movies.

 You can find horror filmmaker James Wan's sweat-inducing influence elsewhere, too.
-Dunn identifies as a fan, and that much is clear.
-Each of the eight attractions makes you jump—with things bursting from around corners and out of cupboards.
+Dunn identifies as a fan, and, naturally, each of the eight attractions makes you jump—with things bursting from around corners and out of cupboards.
 If the houses look ramshackle from the outside, the insides tighten, then deepen.
 Many of the 100-plus scenes are so dense with minutiae they reward a slow walk.
 Others unfold without warning: a buoyed, bobbing rush through a strobe-lit hall where bodies dangle like butchered meat.
 And the actors—warping their voices, and, in one case, choreographing their movements around the creepiest silhouette a bare lantern can cast against gnarled trees—have their roles well enough in hand to avert potential awkwardness.

-And it very well could be.
+And maybe it is.
 In the sprawling alien-themed attraction, there’s a young, lanky farmhand, who, in flurried seconds, drawls his story to visitors as they try to shuffle past.
 This is the post-arrival countryside, where his cow has gotten beamed up, his parents brutalized, and as for him—“Isn’t she beautiful?” he croons, stroking his dead mother’s cheek.
 It’s left to you to imagine what's happened to him.